SeBaZimM/Playlist/playlist/src/styleguide/index.md

 # Typography

-<p class="lead">This design uses Helvetica Neue for headings and paragraph text.</p>
+<p class='lead'>This design uses Helvetica Neue for headings and paragraph text.</p>

 ---